Fred Singer: Early life and education

 Singer was born in Vienna, Austria, to a Jewish family.
 His father was a jeweler and his mother a homemaker.
 Following the Anschluss between Nazi Germany and Austria in 1938, the family fled Austria, and Singer departed on a children's transport train with other Jewish children.
 He ended up in England, where he lived in Northumberland, working for a time as a teenage optician.
 Several years later he emigrated to Ohio and became an American citizen in 1944.
-He received a Bachelor of Electrical Engineering (B.E.E.) from Ohio State University in 1943, and an A.M. in physics from Princeton in 1944.
+He received a Bachelor of Electrical Engineering (B.E.E.) from Ohio State University in 1943.
 He taught physics at Princeton while he worked on his masters and his doctorate, obtaining his Ph.D. there in 1948.
 His doctoral thesis was titled, "The density spectrum and latitude dependence of extensive cosmic ray air showers."
 His supervisor was John Archibald Wheeler, and his thesis committee included J. Robert Oppenheimer and Niels Bohr.